Uzebox/uzebox/kernel/videoMode74/M74_Manual.rst

 ------------------------------------------------------------------------------

-The mode requires a 256 byte palette buffer, which it normally locates at 0x0F00, below the Stack.
+The mode requires a 256 byte palette buffer, which it normally located at 0x0F00, below the Stack.
 Normally this buffer doesn't have to be accessed since the mode automatically manages it.